ActivityWatch/docs/src/watchers.rst

 Other watchers to collect all kinds of data.

+- :gh-aw:`aw-watcher-input` - Tracks the number of keypresses and distance that mouse is moved.
 - :gh:`Alwinator/aw-watcher-table` - Monitors whether you have set your height-adjustable table to sitting or standing, by :gh-user:`Alwinator`
-- :gh-aw:`aw-watcher-input` - (WIP) Tracks the number of keypresses and distance that mouse is moved.
 - :gh:`akohlbecker/aw-watcher-tmux` - A plugin for tmux that allows monitoring activity in sessions and panes, by :gh-user:`akohlbecker`
 - :gh:`bcbernardo/aw-watcher-ask` - (WIP) Periodically poses questions to the user and records her answers.
 - :gh:`Alwinator/aw-watcher-utilization` - Monitors CPU, RAM, disk, network, and sensor usage, by :gh-user:`Alwinator`
 - :gh:`abdnh/aw-watcher-anki` - An add-on for Anki that tracks time spent reviewing cards.
 - :gh:`Edwardsoen/aw-watcher-steam` - A Watcher to monitor current game being played.
-- :gh:`2e3s/awatcher` - A compiled watcher for X11 and Wayland to replace the original active window and AFK watchers, with workarounds for KDE and Gnome on Wayland.
 - :gh:`RTnhN/aw-watcher-toggl` - A Watcher to import time entries from Toggl.
 - :gh:`sameersismail/aw-watcher-netstatus` - Monitors if you're connected to a network, by :gh-user:`sameersismail`.
 - :gh:`RTnhN/aw-watcher-buttons` - (WIP) A watcher for tracking external hardware buttons based on an Arduino used for working state.